 That’s why it inevitably comes as a shock when a boy, a teammate, or a gym class hero realizes that, for reasons of vanity, carelessness, or pride, he lacks insecurities and starts in with the towel-snatching, ball-flicking, and general grabassery.
-From the perspective of the kid white-knuckling his terrycloth and praying for his pecs to swell, this locker room agitator is to be envied and feared.
+From the perspective of the boy white-knuckling his terrycloth and praying for his pecs to swell, this locker room agitator is to be envied and feared.
 He models a sexual confidence and social swagger to which most boys can only aspire.
-He also inevitably spotlights the silent majority who would prefer to wait quietly in the dark for the hormonal tide to come in, forcing them to act casual, to play along.
+He also inevitably spotlights the silent majority, who would prefer to wait quietly in the dark for the hormonal tide to come in, forcing them to act casual, demanding that they play along.

-My casual act was always thin.
+My casual act was thin to the point of transparency.
 Though I don’t recall being ashamed of my body (it took decades and a lot of office snack food to get there) or even being all that shy, I do remember arriving late to development and resenting that kid —never the best player on the team — who lived for the locker room.
 He was always louder and nakeder, always urging me to be okay with a type of slapstick give-and-take that made me viscerally uncomfortable.